xray-forge/xray-16-types/docs/plugins/index.md

 # TypeScriptToLua Plugins

-Plugins are opt-in build transforms loaded by TypeScriptToLua through `luaPlugins`.
-An XRF build that needs every SDK transformation enables them in this order:
+Plugins are opt-in TypeScriptToLua build transforms.
+Enable only the plugins your project uses.
+An XRF build that needs every SDK transformation uses this order:

 ```jsonc
 {